-DM: Because osteoporosis is silent, it is important to assess your risk factors and speak to your healthcare provider if you suspect you may be at risk of developing osteoporosis in the future.
-If a direct family member has osteoporosis, or has experienced fractures, this may indicate that you are more at risk of osteoporosis.
+DM: Because osteoporosis is silent, it is essential to assess your risk factors and speak to your healthcare provider if you suspect you may be at risk of developing osteoporosis in the future.
+If a direct family member has osteoporosis or has experienced fractures, this may indicate that you are more at risk of osteoporosis.
 Other factors to consider include smoking, excessive drinking, or having already fractured a bone.
 We usually recommend bone scans to be taken over the age of 50 to assess bone health and state, but bone scans can also be taken earlier, especially if risk factors are present.

 TD: Is osteoporosis preventable?

 DM: The good news is that we can all help to reduce our risk of developing osteoporosis, even with simple lifestyle changes.
 Our bones change throughout our lives, but several factors increase and decrease their strength.
 Nutrition is a crucial factor in increasing power, particularly your intake of vitamin D and calcium.
 Getting enough exercise and being active is also important – we recommend at least 30 minutes a day.

 If you are inactive, smoke, drink excessively, or take medication such as steroids, these can all be contributing factors to bone weakness, meaning the likelihood of fractures is greater.
 Certain medical conditions like arthritis, diabetes, and inflammatory bowel disease can also increase the risk.
 If you have any of these conditions, you must get appropriate treatment, which in turn will reduce the negative consequences on your bone health.